Seagate/cortx-k8s/README.md

 2. Update or clone `./k8_cortx_cloud/solution.yaml` to reflect your environment.
 The most common and expected updates are reflected below:
     - Update all passwords in solution.yaml.
 The `csm-secret` should include one special character in cortx-secret.
     - Update the images section with cortx-all image tag desired to be used.
         - Each specific release of the CORTX on Kubernetes code will point to a specific predefined container image.
-        - This can be overriden as desired.
+        - This can be overridden as desired.
     - Update SNS and DIX durability values.
 The default value for both parameters is `1+0+0`.
     - Update storage cvg devices for data and metadata with respect to the devices in your environment.
     - Update nodes section with proper node hostnames from your Kubernetes cluster.